Introduction to ‘Unlocked’ – a puppetry video project

 6th Form, Tunbridge Wells, West Kent young artists’ category:

 This entry category will support any aspiring performing artists currently in the 6th form studying art, drama or film who would like to showcase their creative interest in puppetry.
-The work should be no longer than 10 minutes and use puppetry in the widest sense of the art form – e.g. shadow, rod puppets, bunraku, glove, object theatre and animation of materials – to tell stories and experiences of lockdown and 2020.
+The work should be up to 10 minutes long and use puppetry in the widest sense of the art form – e.g. shadow, rod puppets, bunraku, glove, object theatre and animation of materials – to tell stories and experiences of lockdown and 2020.

 A successful entry in this category will be shared on social media channels under the Tunbridge Wells Puppetry Festival banner and given access to the wider network of the Festival and potentially the opportunity of a live performance at the Festival in 2021.